 Knowing the secrets of your consumers can be a potent asset for your brand.
 The best brand communication should be like whispering an inside-joke that only you and your friend get.
 When the consumer insight connects, it makes consumers stop and say, “Hmmm.
 That’s exactly how I feel.
 I thought I was the only one who felt like that.”
 When portrayed with the brand’s message, whether through packaging, advertising or at the purchase moment, the consumer will think the brand is made just for them.

-- What are the consumer’s main needs?
+- Second, what are the consumer’s main needs?

-- What does the consumer think now?
+- Then, What does the consumer think now?

-- How does the consumer buy?
+- Most importantly, how does the consumer buy?

 Most marketers think of the type of consumers they want to attract.
 Why not change your thinking and go after those consumers who are already motivated by what your brand offers?
 So instead of asking, “Who do we want?” you should be saying, “Who wants us?”